bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Apple Container.
 A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
 It is written in Swift, and optimized for Apple silicon: https://github.com/apple/container

+OrbStack is the fast, light, and easy way to run Docker containers and Linux machines.
+It's a supercharged WSL and Docker Desktop alternative, all in one easy-to-use app: https://github.com/orbstack/orbstack

 Proxer.
 A modern HTTP and HTTPS interception proxy with custom-made extensions support: https://github.com/Skuntir/Proxer